 *Remembrance of Dave F. West:

-"It's hard to believe that it's been over a decade since
+"It's hard to believe that it's been a dozen years since

 S.V.A. lost our wonderful and talented Dave!"